The Work of Wil Lou Gray And Mary Elizabeth Frayser - Progressive South Carolina Educators - Accession 931-M419(470)

 Scope and Content Note

-The Work of Wil Lou Gray and Mary Elizabeth Frayser- Progressive South Carolina Educators was donated to the Archives by Christina Nelson.
+The Work of Wil Lou Gray and Mary Elizabeth Frayser- Progressive South Carolina Educators was donated to the Archives by Cristina Nelson.

 For information concerning copyright please contact the Louise Pettus Archives and Special Collections at Winthrop University.